karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 Deploying these models without explicitly recalibrating them to account for demographic differences can thus lead to issues of exclusion and overgeneralisation of people along the way.
 The buck stops with the researchers who must own up responsibility for the other side of the coin.

 It is also easy to blame the data and not the algorithm.
-(It reminds me of the Republican stance on the second amendment debate : “Guns don’t kill people, people kill people.”)
 Pinning the blame on just the data is irresponsible and akin to saying that the racist child isn't racist because he was taught the racism by his racist father.

 More than we need to improve the data, it is the algorithms that need to be made more robust, less sensitive and less prone to being biased by data that is skewed.
 This needs to be a responsibility for anyone who does research.
 In the meantime, de-bias the data.